 Internship experience.
 A required internship will allow you to gain professional experience in the field, make valuable professional connections and build your historical knowledge — all while earning course credit.
 The Wisconsin Historical Society's Northern Field Services Office, which is located in the UWEC history department, helps students find placements in Wisconsin, while other partners help place interns across the nation.
 Internship sites range from local museums to archives, historical sites, public agencies and private businesses.

 Career-enhancing study abroad programs.
-Public history majors have a unique opportunity to learn about preservation and interpretation in England during a short-term study abroad program created in collaboration with Harlaxton College.
+Public history majors have a unique opportunity to learn about preservation and interpretation in Great Britain during a month-long, faculty led immersion experience that travels around the island.
 They can also choose to participate in a buddy program with the University of Winchester during the school year.
 These programs allow students to explore the history of another culture and its impact on the rest of the world while helping shape them into culturally competent historians.

 Groundbreaking research projects.
 All history majors at UWEC complete an independent research project as part of their senior capstone thesis.
 Many Blugolds also choose to participate in research collaborations with department faculty on both national and international topics.
 This work may lead to research presentations at local, state and national conferences.
 It also will set you apart, especially when applying to graduate school or when pursuing careers requiring research skills and independent initiative.